 In the retainer model, the agency is either delivering an allotted number of impressions, or spending a pre-determined budget in the case of pay-per-click advertising.

 You’ve heard the term “a living, breathing document.”

 Websites are much like that, except in a digital format.
 Your website is in constant flux, whether it’s server changes, traffic changes, plugin updates, user experience improvements, or otherwise.

 Things break.
 That’s just the way it goes.

-Having an agency on retainer to monitor your eCommerce website for errors and rapidly jump to fix them could quite literally be the difference between making and losing tens of thousands of dollars.
+Having an agency on retainer to monitor your e-commerce website for errors can be the difference between making and losing tens of thousands of dollars.

 Plus, you’ll need to frequently add or update new products, add new images and content, and execute design changes to follow timely promotions.

 Even if you’re not running an e-commerce business with a large catalog, simple brochure websites still need routine maintenance to ensure stability and security.
 If your WordPress theme or plugins get out of date, your site may be vulnerable to attacks.

 Similarly, if you’re using website hosting that isn’t up to par from a security or updates standpoint, you may open doors to significant data and privacy breaches.

 Having an agency on retainer for ongoing website care doesn’t have to be expensive either.
 For example, here at NerdBrand, we offer different levels of website care packages starting as low as $89/month for hosting, with content updates, and ongoing maintenance included.